agileapps-dev-com/ace-lib-theme/docs/variables/accordion.md

 | $ace-lib-accordion-header-background-color        | transparent           | Sets the background color of header of accordion.                |
 | $ace-lib-accordion-header-background-on-expansion | transparent           | Sets the background color of header of accordionin expanded mode.|

-Each of the above variable can be assigned with different values as below:
+Each of the above variable can be assigned with different values as follows:
 ```scss
 $ace-lib-accordion-border-on-focus: 2px dashed red